Superman (DC Extended Universe): Director's cut

 Superman's scream during his death awakens all three of the Mother Boxes, with the one under watch by the Amazons calling out to alien conqueror Steppenwolf.
 After Victor explains the nature of the Mother Boxes to the team, indicating that they are unbiased "change machines" and that the boxes did not call out to Steppenwolf until after Superman's death, the team unanimously votes to use the box to resurrect the Man of Steel.

 Allen uses his powers to charge up the Box to resurrect Superman successfully.
 However, Superman's memories have not returned, and he attacks the group after Cyborg's defense system forces him to launch a projectile.
 After disabling the group one by one, he corners Batman.
 On the verge of killing him, Superman only stops upon seeing Lois Lane, who arrived on her own after seeing his resurrection.

 When Kent leaves with Lane to Smallville to regain his memories, they confirm their engagement after Kent sees her still wearing the ring given to her, and they also reunite with Martha.
 He voluntarily leaves to fight Steppenwolf, saying the team "brought him back for a reason".
 Superman picks out a black-colored version of his skinsuit from the scout ship and gets the Justice League's whereabouts from Bruce's butler Alfred Pennyworth, then intercepts a killing blow from Steppenwolf meant for Stone, proceeding to freeze the New God's axe and brutally overpower him, burning off his right horn with his heat vision.

 Despite Superman's arrival, Stone cannot pull apart the Mother Boxes in time, leading to an explosion that begins destroying the Earth until Allen enters the speed force, reversing time.
 Superman then assists Stone in separating the boxes.
-Aquaman stabs a distracted Steppenwolf from behind and Superman punches him into the boom tube, while Wonder Woman decapitates the airborne Steppenwolf before his body arrives at Darkseid's feet on Apokolips through the portal.
+Aquaman impales a distracted Steppenwolf from behind and Superman punches him into the boom tube, while Wonder Woman decapitates the airborne Steppenwolf before his body arrives at Darkseid's feet on Apokolips through the portal.

 In the aftermath of the battle, Wayne re-acquires the Kent farm for Martha before it can be foreclosed.
 Superman resumes his life as Kent and as protector of Earth.